MichaelHaigh/calm-blueprints/EraMariaProvision/README.md

 * sla_name: The desired Time Machine SLA of your MariaDB
 * db_name: The name of database (be sure to keep this value unique within Era)
 * db_password: The password for the "root" user of the database

-* db_public_key: In conjunction with the "db_server_creds", this allows SSH access to the MariaDB Server
+##### Custom Actions
+* GetSnapshotList: Running this action will provide a list of all snapshots of the database
+* TakeSnapshot: Running this action will snapshot the database